kanjurer/dotfiles/git/README.md

-# dotfiles
+# dotfiles for git

-These are my dotfiles.
+Config files for git with work, school, and personal profiles.

 To install: